Wong Kit Yi, research image taken at Skrova Lighthouse (Lofoten, Norway), 2024.

 In what ways can experimental practices from previous eras springboard new strategies for the distribution and circulation of art across today’s global circuits?
 Drawing on The Kitchen’s history of presenting and disseminating avant-garde art for over fifty years, the exhibition Lines of Distribution takes up this question by reanimating aspects of its past programming through a cross-institutional dialogue with Lofoten International Art Festival – LIAF (Lofoten, Norway) and its organizer North Norwegian Art Centre.

-Lines of Distribution focuses on a subset of The Kitchen’s programmatic initiatives that extended beyond the institution’s New York space to distribute art throughout the United States and abroad.
+Lines of Distribution focuses on a subset of The Kitchen’s programmatic initiatives that extended beyond the institution’s New York space to distribute the art forms it supported throughout the United States and abroad.
 Flourishing primarily from the 1970s through 1990s, these endeavors ranged from a video catalog and television productions to a touring program and print ephemera.
-Building on these traditions, Lines of Distribution establishes a temporary distribution channel between The Kitchen and LIAF, whose 2024 edition, titled SPARKS, shares investments in dissemination processes.
-On view at various venues in Lofoten from September 20–October 20, LIAF 2024: SPARKS takes the Lofoten Line—a regional, wireless telecommunications system initiated 1861—as inspiration to initiate a present-day, international network through which artists and institutions can transmit signals.
-At The Kitchen at Westbeth, Lines of Distribution explores crossover points between The Kitchen’s and LIAF 2024’s models for distributing art and ideas, bringing together contemporary work, archival materials, and a series of performances and programs to propose new strategies through which distribution can spark reciprocal exchange beyond the model of one-way transmission.
+Building on these traditions, Lines of Distribution establishes a temporary distribution channel for art between The Kitchen and LIAF, whose 2024 edition, titled SPARKS, shares investments in revisiting dissemination processes from past eras.
+On view at various venues in Lofoten from September 20–October 20, LIAF 2024: SPARKS took the Lofoten Line—a regional telegraph system that became the second in the world to support wireless communication in 1906—as inspiration to initiate a present-day, international network through which artists and institutions could transmit signals.
+Drawing on the resonances between The Kitchen and LIAF 2024’s historical references and contemporary aims, The Kitchen and North Norwegian Art Centre partnered to conceive a method for working together with artists that would spark reciprocal relations beyond the model of one-way transmission.
+Centering this goal, the institutions invited Bomstad, Macmillan, Rasheed, and Wong to travel their works between the exhibitions SPARKS and Lines of Distribution while developing or evolving their projects in dialogue with the specificities of each presentation context.

-Lines of Distribution is organized by Alison Burstein, Curator, The Kitchen, with Curatorial Advisor Kjersti Solbakken, Curator, LIAF 2024.
+Lines of Distribution is organized by Alison Burstein, Curator, The Kitchen, with Curatorial Advisor Kjersti Solbakken, Curator, LIAF 2024 and Director, Bergen Kunsthall.

 Wong Kit Yi’s work is co-commissioned by The Kitchen and North Norwegian Art Centre for the Lofoten International Art Festival - LIAF 2024 and Lines of Distribution.